vydang02/Regression-Analysis-Portfolio/HW6_files/HW6.md

 probability of incorrectly rejecting the true null hypothesis (making a Type I error) is equal to the significance level alpha.

-We will design the simulation as follows:
+I will design the simulation as follows:

 - 10 independent predictors with no true relationship to the response
 - Sample size: n = 100